RTradeLtd/s3x/README.md

 If you observe any divergence from S3 or minio behaviour, please report them in the issues.

+### Supported minio versions

+Because of frequent changes in minio's interface types and project structure, only the version refenced in the go.mod file is supported for every release.

 ## Development/Testing

 Unit testing uses the environment variable `TEST_XAPI` to set the TemporalX server address, if not set, `xapi-dev.temporal.cloud:9090` is used.